wynessgp/sqa-risk-recreation/docs/bva/datasource/StyleSheetLoader.md

 ### Test value 4
 Input: `images`

-Output: NullPointerException "The requested file does not exist"
+Output: IllegalArgumentException "The requested file is not a CSS file"